 6. Human Services

-Human services programs have strived to improve individual and community well-being since the 1950s.
+Human services strive to improve individual and community well-being since the 1950s.
 Kind, compassionate undergrads learn about people’s basic needs to help diverse vulnerable populations.
 Common career paths include addiction counselor, probation officer, child welfare worker, vocational specialist, and case manager.
 It’s one of the easiest bachelor degree programs.

 • Drury University– Online BS in Human Services